thingsboard/thingsboard.github.io/_includes/docs/user-guide/rule-engine-2-0/nodes/transformation/copy-key-value-pairs.md

 -----

-### Example 1 — Copy from Message Data to Metadata
+### Example 1 — Copy from message data to metadata

 **Incoming message**